ammonthompson/phylogeo_epi_cnn/README.md

 - If simulating genome sequence evolution: Assumes seq-gen v1.3.2 is in your `$PATH`

 ### Simulation
+Simulation settings are passed into the program with a control file like the one in:
+./control_files/testing_controlfile.txt

 Basic command to simulate training and test trees: